Are you wondering how to give an injection in the buttock?

 There are four main intramuscular injection sites on the body.
 They’re considered safe and effective sites to administer an IM injection.
 These four areas include:

-✓ Thigh: Vastus Lateralis Muscle – Although the absorption rate of the medication is typically slower than when taking an IM shot in the upper arm, it’s the best location for an IM shot if you have to administer it by yourself.
+✓ Thigh: Vastus Lateralis Muscle – Although the absorption rate of medication is typically slower than when taking an IM shot in the upper arm, it’s the best location for an IM shot if you have to administer it by yourself.

 ✓ Hip: Ventrogluteal Muscle – This is a good place to receive IM injections since it’s less fatty than the buttocks which improves the absorption rate of the medication.
 It’s considered a very safe location when correct injection procedures are followed.